PR: What is the ‘forgotten country’ in the book? Is there more than one possible meaning in the title?

 I think Janie would tell you that all she wants is for there to be peace in her family, and for everyone to be happy.
-She’s grown up so afraid of Writing about disappeared siblings allowed me access into that other world that I couldn’t otherwise slip into. her family falling apart, of losing her sister, losing her father, and she feels so out of control – she just wants to hold on to everything, to keep it all together.
+She’s grown up so afraid of her family falling apart, of losing her sister, losing her father, and she feels so out of control – she just wants to hold on to everything, to keep it all together.
 And I think the biggest moments of self-revelation for her are when she realizes that even though she’s felt so powerless and helpless, the ways in which she’s been holding on, the ways she tries to force everyone to stay peacefully together – is part of what’s driving everyone apart.
 She needs to learn to let go, to let the things she’s most afraid of happen, to let life and loss happen.

 The father in Forgotten Country is facing the biggest of all challenges: a life-threatening illness he has a very slim chance of surviving.
 How would you sum up his character?

 He’s an idealist, and he loves his family.
 There’s a purity to him that I love: a kind of honor and courage that I admire.

 I think the father is for sure one of the heroes of the novel, but I think the really unsung hero is the mother in the book.
 She’s the one who makes it possible for the father to be the idealist he is, because she keeps it together.
 She’s the one who ends up getting Janie to search for Hannah, and the one who finally gets Hannah to come home.
 I think she’s the strongest person in the family, and the most ferocious: she’s the one who’s had to sacrifice the most to keep the family together, and yet she abides by them, and feeds them, and sings to them, and tells them stories.